mikenoethiger/bank-server/readme.md

 0
 ```

-Errors: 3 Account could not be closed
+Errors: 1 Account does not exist | 3 Account could not be closed

 ## Transfer (5)